-PATILLAS, Puerto Rico – Jan Carlo Pérez’s family has a farm in Patillas, Puerto Rico.
+PATILLAS, Puerto Rico – Jan Carlo Pérez’s family has an idyllic farm in Patillas, Puerto Rico.
 It’s a town of lush green hillside forests known as the Caribbean island’s “emerald of the south.”
 But right now Patillas – close to where Hurricane Maria made landfall in September – is a struggling disaster casualty.

 “You can see the barn is completely destroyed,” Pérez says during a walk around his property this month during a light drizzle.
 “We had fruit trees over there, the star fruit, the bread fruit.
 It’s all, it’s all gone….”

 Pérez recalls Maria's terrifying winds were like "a whistle.
 Some places call it the devil’s whistle.
 But it was actually like a woman screaming.
 Like: Aaaggghhh!”

 That devil’s scream demolished many of Patillas’ trees – and homes and businesses, like Pérez’s fruit tree and small livestock farm.
 His house came out OK.
 But like the rest of Patillas, it still has no electricity or running water.
 Gasoline lines are still long and cell phone signals are still scarce.
 The town’s future feels bleak.